 Most often, the best environment for students with special needs is the general education setting, just with the additional support of a highly-trained special education teacher.
 Research has shown that most students with IEPs have better learning outcomes when they remain with their general education peers.
 (The same is true for students without IEPs!)
 Not only do students receive the same same access to rigorous core curriculum delivered by a content expert (the general education teacher), but they also benefit from positive peer interactions and role-modeling.
 Our district believes in the inclusion model, and has spent considerable resources to hire and train teachers in highly effective co-teaching methods.
 The role of the Special Education teacher in this setting is to monitor the progress of all students with IEPs, to work with the general education teacher to design instruction that meets the needs of students with IEPs, and to work with students with IEPs in small-group settings to address their skill deficits.
 Perhaps the biggest endorsement of this model is that if you step into an inclusive classroom, you often cannot tell which teacher is which, or who has an IEP and who doesn’t.
 Most students receiving services in this setting also receive a “Learning Lab” or “Resource” period – approximately a 45 minute block of time to work specifically on their skill deficits with a Special Education teacher.

 Special Class with Integration

 Commonly referred to as “SCI,” this model provides students with alternate curriculum classes designed to eliminate skill gaps and get students caught up with their peers.
-Students are still integrated into the general education environment for classes where they do not have an identified need.
-The student in the example from the previous paragraph is receiving support through the SCI model.
+Students are still integrated into the general education environment for classes where they do not have an identified need, however, more of their time during the day is spent in this specialized environment.

 Students in the life skills program require an extra level of support with the activities of daily living that most of us take for granted.
 At the same time, they are challenged with rigorous academic curricula to provide them with the greater opportunity, independence, and satisfaction in life as they move towards graduation and beyond.